motine/samplebox/README.md

-apt-get install raspi-gpio mplayer vim cd git clone ... # TODO put correct URL cd samplebox
+apt-get install raspi-gpio mplayer vim cd git clone ... # TODO put correct URL
 # TODO setup service
+cd ~/samplebox/samples
+# download sounds (see below)
 ```

-Now you can **add sounds**: To add/change sounds, please create files under samples.
+Now you can **add sounds**: To add/change sounds, please create files in the `samples` folder.
 Their filename should be a number between 1 and 8 with a leading 0.
 The sound files must be uncompressed wav files.
 Example filename: `samples/01.wav`.

-For example, please see [this site](http://www.orangefreesounds.com/category/sound-effects/funny-sounds/page/2/) to download nice sound effects.
+For example, please see [this site](http://www.orangefreesounds.com/category/sound-effects/funny-sounds/page/2/) to download sound effects.

 ## Development